discsoftron/W1TTL-Rig-Control/README.md

     gpio:x:997:pi,rig

 Save and exit your editor and log out of rig and log back in so that the new group settings will take effect.
+Note: If you are testing control of the rig via USB, you will also need to add the rig user to the <code>dialout</code> group for access to the USB port.

 Then, while logged in as the rig user, change to the W1TTL-Rig-Control directory and run the application: